MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Return Value

-A random-access iterator addressing the first element in the deque or to the location succeeding an empty deque.
+A random-access iterator addressing the first element in the `deque` or to the location succeeding an empty `deque`.

 ### Remarks